snowlag/transportation-and-hotel-management/README.md

-# transportation-and-hotel-management
+# transportation-and-hotel Management
-c++ Miniproject for Hotel Management
+c++ Miniproject using graphics and File System to store records.